 Guests who are Marriott Titanium and Elite members can experience Philadelphia’s first M Club, a new club lounge including upscale food, tech-enabled connectivity, and working space.
-The M Club offers many convenient services that contribute to a brilliant stay, while providing the ideal space to work, recharge and relax with the convenience of food and snack options.
+The M Club offers many services that contribute to a brilliant stay, while providing the ideal space to work, recharge and relax with the convenience of food and snack options, according to the company.

 “As guests approach the reception area, the well-known sentence ‘Life, Liberty and the Pursuit of Happiness’ has been deconstructed and applied to the wall in golden metal letters.
 As you move through the rest of the public spaces, the narrative of old meeting new continues to unfold in both design details and art application,” Krause said.

 One of the new crown jewels of the Philadelphia Marriott Old City is its sweeping ballroom.
-Grandiose in design and with a capacity of 550 guests, the ballroom space is ideal for weddings of all sizes.
-With an awarded and cross-trained culinary team, weddings can be held on the property from rehearsal dinners to the final farewell toast.
+Grandiose in design and with a capacity of 550 guests, the ballroom space can hold weddings of all sizes.